Unaccompanied Homeless Youth

 Making State Laws Work for Unaccompanied Youth: A How-To Manual and Tools for Creating State Laws and Policies to Support Unaccompanied Homeless Youth Under Age 18

-McKinney-Vento liaisons, youth service providers, attorneys and others work to assist unaccompanied homeless youth whose parents are not capable of supporting their children’s best interests or who purposefully act against those best interests.
-However, state and federal laws often do not provide youth or their advocates with the legal tools they need.
-This publication offers background on unaccompanied homeless youth, explains their legal status under state and federal law, and provides tools to help youth and advocates create state and local laws and policies to support unaccompanied homeless youth.
+As McKinney-Vento liaisons, youth service providers, attorneys and others work to assist unaccompanied homeless youth, they often are limited by state and federal laws that do not provide youth with adequate rights.
+This publication provides practical tools and strategies to help youth and advocates create state and local laws and policies to support unaccompanied homeless youth.

 Using What We Know: Supporting the Education of Unaccompanied Homeless Youth